rowbot-weisguy/notes/README.md

 in place to support that.
 That was the first and largest rabbit hole I went down.

-I decided arbitrarily that I would try `gulp` instead of `grunt` as a task runner, so I did a bunch of research of others' `gulpfiles`, and ended up cobbling one together for myself.
+I decided arbitrarily that I would try `gulp` instead of `grunt` as a task runner, so I did a bunch of research of others' `gulpfile`s, and ended up cobbling one together for myself.
 Unfortunately, I had to adjust it manually several times as I was working as I discovered my particular needs for the project.